 Recycling Rules of Thumb & Labels

 Anything smaller than a bottle cap should not be recycled (i.e. paper shreds, etc.).
 They risk getting caught in recycling machinery.
-Plastic bags cannot be recycled due to their potential to ruin recycling equipment, but they can be recycled at plastic drop off centers in places like Target.
+Plastic bags are not curbside recyclable due to their potential to ruin recycling equipment, but they can be recycled at plastic drop off centers in places like Target.
 Wood can be recycled into your landscape or reused, but it cannot be recycled normally if it is painted, stained, or contaminated.
 Cardboard (make sure boxes are fully flattened out), metal cans, paper, and plastic containers (labeled with a 1 or 2) are the most-widespread recyclable products.
 Just note that paper napkins cannot be recycled because if they’re used they’re contaminated, and if they’re unused, their fibers are too short to make new paper (the same goes with paper towels and tissues, so try using reusable or compostable ones instead).